scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ## The "Intermediate" Path

-The "intermediate" path is intended for programmers who wish to avoid having to setup everything for the "serious" path, but still wish to use their IDE locally.
+The "intermediate" path is intended for programmers who wish to use their trusted editor or IDE on their local computer but want to minimize the setup overhead required for compiling and publishing (namely, installing Scala and using a network share for publication).

-On this path, players leverage the power of the IDE to write their bots but then debug and publish from the web browser.
-Changes are synchronised with the server by using Git.
+On this path, players use their editor or IDE of choice to write their bots, but then debug and publish from the web browser.
+Changes are synchronised with the server by using Git, a distributed version control system.